Jack Broeders

 The diagonal line

 Cecilia Hendrikx is a Dutch artist and designer whose practice sits at the intersection of history, architecture, and institutional critique.
-A particular focus of hers is the surtout de table, a kind of elaborate table centerpiece from the 17th-18th centuries used as a symbol of status and narrative.
 This site showcases her multidisciplinary practice.
 It presents a curated selection of her commissions for cultural institutions alongside her more autonomous works.
 Each project unfolds along a diagonal line, inviting visitors to navigate between opposing yet connected elements.

 Celebrating 75 Years